Washington, DC (Tuesday, October 29, 2019):

 Total spending on new goods and services (adjusted GO) rose to nearly $45.7 trillion.
 In line with the GO indications, B2B spending advanced 5.9% (3.8% in real terms) and consumer spending expanded 6.9% (4.4% in real terms).
 All second quarter growth rates were substantially higher than growth rates from the previous period, which ranged from 0.5% to 1.5%.

 Mark Skousen, a presidential fellow at Chapman University and editor of Forecasts & Strategies, states, “This expansion implies that the economy is currently still recovering modestly without any major recession indicators in sight.
 After a flat performance in the first quarter, business-to-business (B2B) in the supply chain advanced nearly 6% in the second quarter.
 That’s good news.”

 Skousen champions Gross Output as a more comprehensive measure of economic activity.
 “GDP leaves out the supply chain and business to business transactions in the production of intermediate inputs,” he notes.
-“That’s a big part of the economy.
+“That’s a big part of the economy, bigger than GDP itself.
 GO includes B2B activity that is vital to the production process.
 No one should ignore what is going on in the supply chain of the economy.”

 Skousen first introduced Gross Output as a macroeconomic tool in his work The Structure of Production (New York University Press, 1990).
 A new third edition was published in late 2015, and is now available on Amazon.